ahoundetoungan/PartialNetwork/README.md

 # launch the MCMC
 out           <- mcmcSAR(y ~ X | X, hyperparms = hyperparms)

-# the packahe has summary and plot methods of classe S3
+# the packahe has summary and plot methods of class S3
 # summary
 summary(out)
 # plot simulations